yaroslaff/SashimiDB/README.md

 # exact
-Exact is simple, secure and very fast REST API for structured public data with python expressions syntax.
+Exact is simple, secure and very fast (fracton of a second even for queries in large database) REST API for structured public data with python expressions syntax.

 ## Example usage
-Main purpose of Exact is to have secure, fast and very flexible public back-end for searching public data.
+Main purpose of Exact is to have secure, fast and very flexible back-end for searching public data.
 For example, you may have online store, and your frontend needs API to quickly get *all smartphones with price from X to Y, brand Samsung or Apple, with Retina* (`category=="smartphones" and price>1 and price<1000 and brand in ["Apple", "Samsung"] and "retina" in description.lower()`) or *All green or red t-shirts, XXL size, cotton>80, sorted by price, min and max price*.

 ## Quick start

-To play with Exact, you can use our demo server at [back4app](https://www.back4app.com/) (([httpie](https://github.com/httpie/httpie) is recommended)):
+To play with Exact, you can use our demo server at [back4app](https://www.back4app.com/) ([httpie](https://github.com/httpie/httpie) is recommended):
 ~~~
 http POST https://exact-yaroslaff.b4a.run/search/dummy limit=3
 ~~~

-(this is free virtual docker container, if no reply - it's sleeping, just repeat request in a few seconds and it will reply very quickly)
+This is free virtual docker container, if no reply - it's sleeping, just repeat request in a few seconds and it will reply very quickly.
+Or run container locally.

 Or if you prefer curl:
 ~~~